 Breast cancer is the second leading cause of cancer death in American women.
 About 2 out of 3 breast cancers are found in women 55 or older.
 Regular screening can help to detect tumors at an early stage when they are most treatable.
 Several methods are available for screening, including mammography, an imaging test that is especially effective at detecting breast cancer several years before symptoms develop.

 The medical community recognizes the value of breast cancer screening and mammography, but there is no universal consensus on how often it should be done or when it should be started.
-Women should work with their healthcare provider to assess their personal risk of developing breast cancer and to determine how often screening should be done.
+However, most organizations agree that women should work with their healthcare provider to assess their personal risk of developing breast cancer and to determine what is best for them.
 Considerations can be given to the benefits of screening as well as the harms.
 While screening can detect cancer early when it is most treatable, it may also lead to false-positive results and unnecessary follow-up procedures, such as biopsies.

 Recommendations: Ages 50 to 74 without known risk factors

-- Starting at age 40, women should have a breast exam by a health professional yearly as part of their regular health exam.
+- The American College of Obstetricians and Gynecologists (ACOG) says that, starting at age 40, women should have a breast exam by a health professional yearly as part of their regular health exam.

-- Breast self-exams are also an option; women should report any changes they feel in their breasts to their healthcare provider.
+- Breast self-exams are also an option, says ACOG; women should report any changes they feel in their breasts to their healthcare provider.

 - The U.S. Preventive Services Task Force (USPSTF) and the American College of Physicians (ACP) recommend that women ages 50 to 74 should have a routine screening mammogram every two years.